alexshevch/space-launch-tracker/README.md

 # space-launch-tracker
 App that lets users view upcoming space launch missions around the world

+## Development setup instructions

+### Pre-installation requirements
+ - Node 10.x or 11.x
+ - npm 6.x
+ - two terminal tabs/windows

+### Setup
+1. `npm i` in the root folder of the project to install npm packages for the Server
+2. `node server/index.js` to start the Server
+3. `cd client && npm i` to install npm packages for the Client
+4. `npm run serve` to run the Vue Client in development mode

 ## Server

 Run server with `node server/index.js <PORT> <ENV>` command, where